 - Required Minimum GPA—An overall GPA of 3.0 on a 4.0 scale in all work and an average science (biology, chemistry, and physics) GPA of 3.0 on a 4.0 scale is required.
 Grades below a C in any of the prerequisite courses will not be accepted and all prerequisite courses must have been completed no more than 10 years prior to matriculation at an accredited University or College within the United States.
 The applicant has the option to retake any class that doesn’t meet the minimum GPA requirements.
 The new score will be averaged into prerequisite GPA calculations.
 With the exception of statistics, online courses will not be accepted to fulfill prerequisite requirements.

 - Reference letters—Three letters of reference should be requested by the applicant and sent to CASPA.
 At minimum, the letters should include at least one reference from a clinician with personal knowledge of the applicant’s character and work habits.
+References from personal acquaintances, personal health care providers, and/or friends are generally not looked upon as being beneficial to an applicant's credentials.

 - Clinical Experience—Documentation of clinical experience by the applicant should be submitted directly to CASPA.
 Strong patient contact experience is encouraged, but all patient care experience will be considered.